Tennis-Zverev plays with fever and cough in French Open defeat | Sports-Games

 Tennis-Zverev plays with fever and cough in French Open defeat

 "It was nothing wrong but I am completely sick after the match with Cecchinato in the night.
 Yeah, what can I say?
-I'm completely sick," said Zverev, wearing a mask as usual during his virtual post-match news conference.
+I'm completely sick," said a masked Zverev during his virtual post-match news conference.
 "I can't really breathe, as you can hear by my voice.
 I had fever, you know, as well.
 It was 38.
 It was 38 in the night or in the evening."

 French government guidelines state that a person with COVID-19 symptoms - a body temperature above 38°C, a cough, sore throat, headache, muscle ache, loss of smell or taste - needs to isolate for seven days and immediately make an appointment for a test.
-As per French Open guidelines, players are regularly tested for the novel coronavirus but Zverev declined to answer when he was last tested.
+Zverev had declined to answer when he was last tested for the coronavirus at his post-match news conference.

 - READ MORE ON: